 Metrics are rather explicit.
 Your team needs to add code for collecting and also exposing a given metric.
 However, most commonly used tools out there, such as Nginx, Kubernetes or MySQL, already export a plethora of metrics, which should provide you with a good situational awareness.

 Projects like Prometheus can help you collect metrics with minimal support required from the application, while Grafana can help visualize them.
 In fact, I would argue that screens filled with Grafana dashboards make a nice decoration for office walls.
-You know, when going to the office for work becomes a thing again.
+You know, for those who prefer to go to the office every now and then to socialize.

 So far we talked about visualization, i.e., a more intentional form of observability.
 But what if the system needs attention here and now?